Mykaelos/UnityProjectTemplate/README-HowToUse.txt

-This Unity Project Template project is a project that ironically makes it faster to start new projects.
+This Unity Project Template project is a project that ironically makes it faster to start new projects for me.

 Unity Project Template setup steps: